-We’ve learned since elementary science class that the inner ear is where hearing takes place.
-Your auricle could be damaged in an accident.
-As long as the canal stays intact and the middle and inner continue working you would still hear.
+We’ve learned since elementary science class that the inner ear is where your hearing takes place.
+We thought your auricle could be damaged in an accident, and as long as the canal stays intact and the middle and inner continue working, you would still hear.

 Does this make the auricle the most useless part of our anatomy?
 Is its only job just to funnel sound into the ear canal?
 Or is its purpose more subtle and incredibly important?

 Researchers got curious.
 They started asking questions.
-In science, this is when new discoveries take place.
-Such is the case with auricle part of your outer ear.
+In science, this is when discoveries take place.
+Such is the case with the auricle part of your outer ear.

 What Researchers Found